Neutron Star Collision (Love Is Forever): Composition

 The song is written in D-flat major, incorporating modal interchange in the chorus and outro.

 Music video

-The video first shows Matt Bellamy playing on his piano while red smoke rises from the background.
-When the first "love is forever" is uttered, the scene shifts to a scene from The Twilight Saga: Eclipse.
-The video continues to play clips from Eclipse until near the end of the song, where the piano scene is seen again.
+The video opens with Matt Bellamy playing on a piano while red smoke rises from the background, before it shows the rest of band.
+It is then intercut with scenes from The Twilight Saga: Eclipse, before Bellamy is seen playing the piano again at the end.

+A "director's cut" of the video exists, which only shows the band playing the song, and does not include any scenes from Eclipse.

 Track listing

 Reception

 In a positive review, BBC Music described the song as Muse "turning their reality-altering Preposteriser Ray on their own back catalogue".
 Above and Beyond Magazine wrote: "Neutron Star Collision... reminds [me] of their previous work Origin of Symmetry, which is in my mind, the real and honest Muse."